SQL syntax: Comments

 Standard SQL allows two formats for comments: -- comment, which is ended by the first newline, and /* comment */, which can span multiple lines.

 Queries

 The most common operation in SQL, the query, makes use of the declarative SELECT statement.
 SELECT retrieves data from one or more tables, or expressions.
 Standard SELECT statements have no persistent effects on the database.
 Some non-standard implementations of SELECT can have persistent effects, such as the SELECT INTO syntax provided in some databases.

 Queries allow the user to describe desired data, leaving the database management system (DBMS) to carry out planning, optimizing, and performing the physical operations necessary to produce that result as it chooses.

 A query includes a list of columns to include in the final result, normally immediately following the SELECT keyword.
-An asterisk ("*") can be used to specify that the query should return all columns of the queried tables.
+An asterisk ("*"), or "wildcard", can be used to specify that the query should return all columns of the queried tables.
 SELECT is the most complex statement in SQL, with optional keywords and clauses that include: